Welcome

 FYI

-Official Rules (2025)
+Official Rules (2026)

-This tip gets a page all to itself.
-Why?
-Because it is a BIG deal.
 It's called the "ready position."
-Developing a go-to, default ready position means you have a consistent, comfortable, balanced foundation for your shots.
+Developing a go-to, default ready position means you have a consistent, balanced foundation for your shots.
 Less time reacting and more time for executing your shot.

 Below are a few tips on creating your own default "ready position."
 Tinker with them to find what works best for you.
 But know this, your best game will be difficult to achieve without it.